Human Resource Services

 • Non-birthing parents who are not eligible for FMLA leave may still request to use vacation time, compensatory time, or available family caregiving leave for the birth of their child and/or to care for their spouse with approval from their supervisor.

-• The catastrophic leave program may be accessed in situations where the birthing parent does not have enough paid leave accruals to cover periods of pregnancy-related temporary disability and/or medically indicated postpartum recovery.
+• The catastrophic leave program may be accessed in situations where the birthing parent does not have enough paid time off accruals to cover a leave of absence due to temporary pregnancy-related disability and/or medically necessary postpartum recovery.

 Adoption and Foster Care Placement